painful bumps on the side of your foot

 Dr. Silvester and Dr. Larsen specialize in many advanced minimally and non-invasive treatments, and if necessary, advanced minimally invasive and traditional surgical techniques with patient proven success stories.

-Some of those are used to treat bunions, such as:
+Some of those are used to treat your bunions, such as:

 We are pioneers in minimally invasive surgery (MIS) for bunions.
 We were the first in the San Antonio area to perform these procedures.